THE FIVE BASICS OF GROWING a city or county PACEs initiative are:

 There are three general levels of presentations that are likely to be requested by community members:

-- What is ACEs science? — Anyone from the speaker's bureau can do a basic ACEs 101 presentation.
+- What is PACEs science? — Anyone from the speaker's bureau can do a basic PACEs 101 presentation.

 Evaluations of presentations help refine the information provided.

 Summary: There’s an old adage: What gets measured, gets done.
-Data propels community ACEs initiatives to solve its most intractable problems.
+Data propels community PACEs initiatives to solve its most intractable problems.
 Use the Presentations Tracker to keep tabs on your progress.

-The Presentations Tracker is an extremely useful tool for local ACEs initiatives to measure their progress as they educate their community about ACEs science.
+The Presentations Tracker is an extremely useful tool for local PACEs initiatives to measure their progress as they educate their community about PACEs science.
 Here are links to the trackers in Michigan, Southeastern PA, Humboldt County (CA), Watauga County, NC.

-It maps the presentations that members of your ACEs initiative have made.
+It maps the presentations that members of your PACEs initiative have made.
 It tracks: